-Summary Chapter 2 Companies
+Summary Chapter 2 Legal Aspects of Companies

-1 Legal Forms of Companies
+1 Legal Form of Companies

 Every company has a legal form.
 The choice of legal form determines how the legal relationships within the company and between the company and the outside world are structured.
 Companies can be divided into two major categories: companies with a legal entity and companies without.
-If the company is operating as a legal entity, it is considered a party in the legal agreements that involve doing business.
+If the company is operating as a legal entity, it is itself considered a party in the legal agreements that are involved in the course of doing business.
 We distinguish the following company forms:

-- Without legal entities: sole proprietorship, partnership, limited partnership or professional partnership - Legal entities: corporation, limited liability company or a cooperative.
+- Without legal entities: sole proprietorship, partnership, limited partnership or professional partnership - Legal entities: corporation, limited liability company or a cooperative